 On another occasion, which is recorded in Mark 13:30-32, Jesus Christ said that He did not know when certain future events will occur and that only God (the Father) knows when those events will take place.
-In this passage, Jesus declares,
+In this scripture, Jesus declares,

 Assuredly, I say to you, this generation will by no means pass away till all these things take place.
 Heaven and earth will pass away, but My words will by no means pass away.
 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.